 Do you have stock options?
 Well, now you can sell them without having to wait!

-An every employee who received options through a company stock-option plan and which are vested, now has the opportunity to sell them.
-Many of these options are neglected or even forgotten as time passes or after an employee leaves their company.
+Every employee who received options through a company stock-option plan and which are vested, now has the opportunity to exercise and sell them.
+Many of these options are neglected or even forgotten as time passes or after an employee leaves the company and the options expire.
 This is where PrivatEquity.biz steps in to provide help and guidance in converting options to stocks and then selling them effortlessly through our system to either the company or investors seeking a stake in the company.

 The Alternative: Employees Can See Financial